CAMPBELL-BENNETT BAY IMPROVEMENT DISTRICT

 Service Line (Pipe between the meter & your house)

-Step 1 - Turn off all water users in the house.
-E.g all taps closed, dishwasher off, washing machine off, etc.
+Step 1 - Ensure all water using appliances on the property are not being used.
+E.g all taps closed, dishwasher off, no one in the shower, washing machine off, dishwasher not running, no flushing toilets, etc.

 Step 2 - Go to your water box at the street and open the meter cover.